CCSF AB 705 UPDATE

 - See a Math or English department advisor

-- Bring their high school transcripts or other documentation to the Matriculation Office
+- Submit their high school transcripts or other documentation alog with the High School Data Form to the Matriculation Office

 - Use self-reported high school GPA, if high school records are unavailable